Die Ballade der Freunde Lederbengel Tom und Handschellen Jig · Novel · 160 pages

 Jig, who as each boy in his form admires Tom, follows this unexpected invitation with flying colours.
 Tom takes him prisoner and offers him to become his fellow, if he is willing to pass a test of courage.
 The boys quickly find out, that they have the same strange desires.
 So they slide in a close friendship.
 Which continues, when Tom quits at once school and begins an apprenticeship in his father’s workshop.

 Later on, they part company.
 Aloof from home, they live in different countries.
 Tom renounces to their common thread, which has been deeply interweaved in their friendship.
 But for Jig it has become one of the central themes in his life.
 One day, he chains himself slap-happy to a tree in the Sierra de Ávila, Spain.
 Very imprudent – because the key for the handcuffs gets quite suddenly out of reach.
 Whilst he sits helpless in the wood, the entire experiences with Tom replay themselves like a film before his eyes.
 Bit by bit dawns on him, that by his crass stupidity he manoeuvred himself onto a sideline, hopelessly condemned to lose his life in the wilderness.

-I am sorry to say that the novel of Tom and Jig, as my other writings, is available only in German.
+I am sorry to say that the novel of Tom and Jig and my other writings are available only in German.